PanagiotisFytas/BioTriplex/code/README.md

 The following directories are focused on replicating the following expriments:
 - `llama-rec`: Code for replicating LLaMA-based models on BioTriplex.
 - `bert`: Code for replicating BERT-based Relation Extraction on BioTriplex.
-- `API-models`: Code for replicating API-based LLMs on BioTriplex.
+- `API-models`: Code for replicating API-based LLMs and PubTator on BioTriplex.
-- `dygixepp`: Code for replicating DyGIE++ NER on BioTriplex.
+- `dygiexpp`: Code for replicating DyGIE++ NER on BioTriplex (To be uploaded).